Sonoma, California: Bear Flag Revolt

 Meeting no resistance, they approached the home of General Vallejo, who invited the filibusters' leaders into his home to negotiate terms.
-However, when the agreement was presented to those outside they refused to endorse it.
+However, when the agreement was presented to those outside they refused to endorse and accept it.
 Rather than releasing the Mexican officers under parole, they insisted they be held as hostages.
-William Ide gave an impassioned speech urging the rebels to stay in Sonoma and start a new republic.
-Afterwards, Vallejo and his three associates were taken as prisoners and placed on horseback and taken to Frémont.
+William Ide (1796-1852), gave an impassioned speech urging the rebels to stay in Sonoma and start a new republic.
+Afterwards, Vallejo and his three associates were taken as prisoners and placed on horseback and taken to Captain Frémont.

 The Sonoma Barracks became the headquarters for the remaining twenty-four rebels, who within a few days created their Bear Flag.
 After the flag was raised Californios called the insurgents Los Osos (The Bears) because of their flag and in derision of their often scruffy appearance.
 The rebels embraced the expression, and their uprising became known as the Bear Flag Revolt.
 There were some small unit skirmishes between the Bears and the Californios but no major confrontations.

 After hearing reports that General José Castro was preparing to attack Sonoma, Frémont left Sutter's Fort with his forces for Sonoma.
 There he called a meeting with "the Bears" and united his forces with the revolters to form a single military unit.
 Frémont then took the majority of the men back to Sutter's Fort and left fifty men to defend Sonoma.
 The Bear Flag Revolt ended and the California Republic ceased to exist on July 9 when Lieutenant Joseph Warren Revere of the U.S. Navy raised the United States flag in front of the Sonoma Barracks.